 The retention rate, as reported to the Integrated Postsecondary Education Data System ("IPEDS"), for first-time, full-time ("FTFT") freshman Bachelor's degree-seeking students who enrolled in fall 2016 and continued their enrollment in fall 2017 was 62 percent for New Jersey students and 54 percent for New York students.
-The retention rate for first-time, part-time freshman Bachelor's degree-seeking students who enrolled in fall 2016 and continued their enrollment in fall 2017 was 55 percent for New Jersey students and 33 percent for New York students.
+The retention rate for first-time, part-time freshman Bachelor's degree-seeking students who enrolled in fall 2016 and continued their enseking students who enrolled in fall 2016 and continued their enseking students are students and 54 percent for New York students who enrolled in fall 2016 and continued their enseking students who enrolled in fall 2016 and continued their enseking students are students and 33 percent for New York students.